2004seraph/SteamFinder/README.md

 ## How To Use

+Once all the required tools are added to your `PATH`, run either of the `INSTALL` scripts depending on which OS you use to set up the required python packages.

 This script requires you to have Steam installed and to be signed in to it.
 You must kill the Steam program, run this script, re-run Steam and then wait.
 You will gradually start discovering other clients on your network.

 This script's reliance on the actual Steam client on your computer is a limitation, but the way I see it this means it should work even if Steam were to update their packet schema.